SFStefenon/WBF-HE-YOLO/README.md

 ### Compute YOLO in your machine

+The first step is to donwload the YOLO from the [Ultralytics](https://github.com/ultralytics/ultralytics) repository.

 The first step to compute YOLO in your PC or in a cluster is to create the environment:

 ```